viam-modules/viam-mlmodelservice-triton/README.md

 First, make sure your module version is correct.
 Select **Raw JSON** mode.
-Your `"modules"` array should appear like the following:
+Your `"modules"` array should have an entry like the following:

 ```json
 {